 What causes teeth grinding?

 There are many possible reasons.
 High levels of stress, even if you aren’t aware of it, can cause you to unconsciously clench your jaw and grind your teeth both day and night.
 There is also the possibility that your top and bottom teeth are not properly aligned, either because of tooth shape or misaligned jaw.
 This causes your teeth to meet in an unnatural place when you close your mouth, which can promote grinding.
 Finally, a variety of sleep disorders, such as sleep apnea, have been linked to cases of bruxism.

 There is no “cure” for bruxism, although we can greatly reduce or complete eliminate the symptoms.
-If you are diagnosed, we would recommend that you be fitting for a Night Guard (also called a Bite Plate) as soon as possible.
+If you are diagnosed, we would recommend that you be fitted for a night guard (also called a bite plate) as soon as possible.
 Resembling the mouth guards that boxers wear, a night guard is a fitted piece of plastic that goes over top of your teeth.
 This prevents you from grinding them together at night, protecting your enamel.
 It can also provide cushioning, reducing any jaw clenching or soreness you might feel in the morning.

-If you’re waking up with a headache in the morning and think it might be a case of bruxism, just call our office for an appointment at 416-224-8300.
-Dr. Goldstein will fit you with a custom-made Night Guard and send you on your way to have an improved and restful sleep!
+If you’re waking up with a headache in the morning and think it might be a case of bruxism, call our office in Toronto for an appointment at 416-224-8300.